aliciamache/aliciamache/WebsiteDevelopment.md

 - Can see all of the services offered and information about the owner
 - Takes users to the sceduale appointment page
 - Improved the acessibilty by adding bigger buttons and creating an aesthetic design
-- Did 2 rounds of user testing, survarying cutomers
+- Did 2 rounds of user testing, surveying cutomers

 ## Tools
 Used Django, HTML and CSS